-- They all have three basic tenses (present, past, future).
-When translating French/English to Chinese, we use specific (but similar) skills also.
+- They all have three basic tenses (present, past, and future).
+When translating French/English to Chinese, we use specific (but similar) skills.

 - They sometimes have the same prefixes or suffixes, such as comment/commentaire, actor/acteur, etc. This is practical for our database analysis when our technicians are doing semantic recognition, which helps Chinese-French translation projects.